vovapolu/ensime.github.io/editors/vim/navigating.md

 `:EnDocBrowse` opens documentation for the element under the cursor in your browser.
 You can [customize which browser is opened][custom browser].

-For more information, use `:h ensime-vim`.
+For more information, use `:h ensime`.

 [custom browser]: https://ensime.github.io/editors/vim/install/#post-install-config